kmaliszewski9/kmaliszewski9.github.io/_posts/2025-12-07-scala3-slowdown.md

 categories: scala
 ---

 Is this clickbait?
-Not really.
+Not really. <br>
 Is this the fault of the language or the compiler?
 Definitely not.
 Rather, it was part of a rushed migration.
 Sharing the lessons learned in the process.